Acidmanic/insomnia-plugin-gibberish/Readme.md

 How to install
 ---------------

-__Using Insomnia Hub:__ You can navigate to [Insomnia Plugin Hub Page](https://insomnia.rest/plugins) and search for __Gibberish__, Open the details page and click __Install Plugin__ button.
+__Using Insomnia Hub:__ You can navigate to [Insomnia Plugin Hub Page](https://insomnia.rest/plugins) and search for __insomnia-plugin-gibberish__, Open the details page and click __Install Plugin__ button.
 This throw an installation link which you can open with your insomnia on your desktop.

 __Directly installing the zip file:__: You can [download](https://github.com/Acidmanic/insomnia-plugin-gibberish/archive/refs/heads/master.zip) project zip file from github.